Ruby Receptionists vs AI: The Cost of Growth

 Question 4: Do you experience call volume surges that spike your bill?

-Seasonal businesses (roofing in storm season, retail in Q4, tax prep in spring) see huge bill swings with per-call pricing.
+Seasonal businesses (roofing in storm season, retail in Q4, tax prep in spring) see huge bill swings with per-minute pricing.
 AI costs the same during surges.

 Question 5: Do you need CRM integration or advanced automation?